 Is Gogo Inflight Wi-Fi Worth It?

 Whether purchasing Gogo’s inflight Wi-Fi is worth it to you will be determined by several factors.

 Business travelers with tight deadlines might find internet access a must on all flights.
 However, leisure travelers on short flights might see the price and decide they’d be happy to read a book instead.

 At this point, almost all travelers expect access to an inflight Wi-Fi network.
 Gogo continues to roll out a better product, but it’s not cheap.

 However, staying connected to the world outside their plane can be valuable to travelers of all sorts.
-Don’t forget that some credit cards like The Enhanced Business Platinum Card® from American Express OPEN provide internet passes that can help with the cost!
+Don’t forget that some credit cards like The Business Platinum Card® from American Express OPEN provide internet passes that can help with the cost!